FAQs

 • Support recovery after injury or intense work

-• Help detect problem areas before they become major issues
+• Help identify areas of restriction before they develop into larger issues

 • All horses can benefit—from performance athletes to retirees, those managing chronic conditions, or simply in need of regular wellness support.
-Massage is beneficial for horses in training, recovering from injury, or experiencing behavioral or postural changes.
+Bodywork is helpful for horses in training, recovering from injury, or experiencing tension, postural changes, or restrictions in movement.
+This work supports overall comfort, balance, and optimal function.

 • Signs can include stiffness in their gait, toe dragging, resistance or irritability during tacking, and difficulty bending, collecting, or transitioning under saddle.
-These subtle changes can point to underlying muscular discomfort—and massage therapy can help relieve that tension and support your horse’s comfort and performance.
+These subtle changes can point to underlying discomfort in the body—and bodywork can help relieve that tension and support your horse’s comfort and performance.

 • PEMF stands for Pulsed Electromagnetic Fields.
 It is a non-invasive wellness treatment that enhances cellular health by stimulating the body at a cellular level.